 The stock may have foam on top.
 There is no reason to skim this off.

-Use tongs to remove any larger bones, then carefully pour the broth through a fine mesh strainer into a smaller pot.
+Use tongs to remove any larger bones, then carefully pour the liquid through a fine mesh strainer into a smaller pot.
 Discard the leftover turkey bones and veggies.
-Optionally, strain the broth again through a cheesecloth-lined strainer.
+Optionally, strain again through a cheesecloth-lined strainer.

 If using immediately, you will want to use a fat separator to skim the fat from the homemade stock.

-Looking for an even more hands-off method for making turkey broth?
+Looking for an even more hands-off method for making turkey stock?
 Mix everything up in the crockpot instead!

 Simply combine all of the ingredients in your slow cooker, set it to low, and let it work its magic overnight.
 Strain and store according to the directions above.